jakdept/goki/markdown.md

 ```

-MDwiki uses the [GitHub flavored markdown dialect](link to github), so you can i.e. add tables:
+Gnosis uses the [GitHub flavored markdown dialect](https://help.github.com/articles/github-flavored-markdown/), so you can i.e. add tables:

     | Tables        | Are           | Cool  |
     | ------------- |:-------------:| -----:|